What's the Difference Between Robotics and Artificial Intelligence?

 I say that robots are "usually" autonomous because some robots aren't.
 Telerobots, for example, are entirely controlled by a human operator but telerobotics is still classed as a branch of robotics.
 This is one example where the definition of robotics is not very clear.

-It is surprisingly difficult to get experts to agree exactly what constitutes a "robot."
+It is surprisingly difficult to get experts to agree on exactly what constitutes a "robot."
 Some people say that a robot must be able to "think" and make decisions.
 However, there is no standard definition of "robot thinking."
-Requiring a robot to "think" suggests that it has some level of artificial intelligence.
+Requiring a robot to "think" suggests that it has some level of artificial intelligence but the many non-intelligent robots that exist show that thinking cannot be a requirement for a robot.

-However you choose to define a robot, robotics involves designing, building and programming physical robots.
-Only a small part of it involves artificial intelligence.
+However you choose to define a robot, robotics involves designing, building and programming physical robots which are able to interact with the physical world.
+Only a small part of robotics involves artificial intelligence.

 AI is used in many ways within the modern world.
-For example, AI algorithms are used in Google searches, Amazon's recommendation engine and SatNav route finders.
+For example, AI algorithms are used in Google searches, Amazon's recommendation engine, and GPS route finders.
 Most AI programs are not used to control robots.

 Often — but not always — AI involves some level of machine learning, where an algorithm is "trained" to respond to a particular input in a certain way by using known inputs and outputs.
 We discuss machine learning in our article Robot Vision vs Computer Vision: What's the Difference?